WIS-MICC-CellObservatory/Myelin_Profiles_PNS/README.md

 ## Manual Correction

-The above automatic process segment correctly most of the rings.
+The above automatic process segment correctly most of the profiles.
 Further manual correction is supported by switching from Segment Mode to Update Mode.
 In Update mode the macro skips the segmentation stages (2-7), instead it gets the segmented ROIS from a file, find matching pairs of inne/outer ROIs (based on their names) and calculate the updated G-ratio.